romainsacchi/carculator/docs/modeling.rst

-figure, the noise levels at different frequency ranges have been summed together to obtain a total noise level (in dB), and converted to dB(A) using the A-weighting correction factor, to better represent the “loudness” or discomfort to the human ear.
+figure, the noise levels at different frequency ranges have been summed together to obtain a total noise level (in dB), and converted to dB(A) using the A-weighting correction factor, to better represent the "loudness" or discomfort to the human ear.
 Typically, propulsion noise emissions dominate in urban environments (which corresponds to the section 3.1 of the driving cycle), thereby justifying the use of electric vehicles in that regard.
 This is represented by the difference